UCLA-CS-131/spring-23/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ba104626-f1a7-437c-b329-0ce1bc3be452/deploy-status)](https://app.netlify.com/sites/ucla-cs-131-f22/deploys)

+Note: this site is no longer updated with Fall 2022 ending.**

-Hey there!
+**Hey there!
 This is the source code for the Fall 2022 CS 131 course website.
 It is built with:

 - [Jekyll](https://jekyllrb.com/), a [Ruby](https://www.ruby-lang.org/en/)-based static site generator
 - [just-the-docs](https://just-the-docs.github.io/just-the-docs/), a Jekyll theme providing the base styling and structure